NieneB/InternshipReport/index.md

 2. Paper heritage; Stored in archives and libraries in the form of paper documents, maps and books.
 3. Object collections, owned and displayed by museums.
 Only focusing on objects.
 4. Living heritage; habits, traditions, religions and cultural events that people experience.
-From: (“volkscultuur,” n.d.)
+From: (“volkscultuur,”)

 Categories 1,2 and 3 are tangible substances while category 4 is intangible heritage.
-UNESCO introduces the concept of intangible heritage data in 2003, to safeguard the importance of intangible cultural heritage and distinct it form tangible heritage and natural heritage. (“UNESCO Culture Sector - Intangible Heritage - 2003 Convention :,” n.d.-a)
+UNESCO introduces the concept of intangible heritage data in 2003, to safeguard the importance of intangible cultural heritage and distinct it form tangible heritage and natural heritage. (“UNESCO Culture Sector - Intangible Heritage - 2003 Convention :,”)

-The Convention of UNESCO introduces five domains of ICH:
+The Convention of UNESCO introduces five domains of ICH The boundaries between those domains are extremely fluid.:

 1. Oral traditions and expressions including language as a vehicle of the ICH.
 2. Performing arts (dance, music, theater).